 Here are some additional tips before you place your travel trailer and storage.

-- Clean out your refrigerator and pantry and remove anything that can spoil will not attract rodents.
+- Clean out your refrigerator, freezer and pantry and remove anything that can spoil will not attract rodents.
+Leave the door open during storage to prevent mold and mildew buildup in your fridge..

 - Perform a thorough cleaning on the interior of your travel trailer.